 Teenagers have a lot of decisions to make as they get older.
 One of these decisions is what they will study in college.
 This can be a difficult decision to make since there are so many options out there.

 This year, Emma is wrapping up middle school.
 I am working hard to help her explore her options for the future.
-She’s pretty sure she wants to be a veterinarian when she grows up.
-So, for now, we’re looking to explore that career path and others related to it over the next few years.
+She’s pretty sure she wants to be a veterinarian or a physical therapy assistant when she grows up because she loves helping animals and people feel better.
+So, for now, we’re looking to explore those career paths, how to become a physical therapist assistant and others related to them over the next few years.

 If you want to help your teen choose the right career for them, here are a few tips.

 Explore Their Interests

 What is your teen interested in?
 The first step to helping your teen choose a career to study is to ask that question.
 If your teen is interested in animals, look up career choices that include animal care or biology.
 If your teen is interested in helping others, a career in the medical field or teaching might be the right fit.
 If you teen is interested in driving a truck then maybe take a look at something like these best rated trucking companies.
 Try to discover your teen’s interests and discover which careers fit with those interests.

 Em has always had a passion for animals.
 She’s always wanted to be a vet.
 She’s also interested in grooming.
 Right now, she enjoys making gourmet dog treats for the neighborhood dogs.
 She’s a wonderful pet-sitter for the neighbor’s bunnies.
 We’re biding our time until she’s 14 and can start volunteering at the local animal shelter.